 Ketamine is most often used in veterinary medicine.
 In humans, it can induce and maintain general anesthesia before, during, and after surgery.

 For medical purposes, ketamine is either injected into a muscle or given through an intravenous (IV) line.

 It is considered safe as an anesthetic, because it does not reduce blood pressure or lower the breathing rate.

-The fact that it does not need an electricity supply, oxygen, or highly trained staff makes it a suitable option in less wealthy countries and in disaster zones.
+The fact that it does not need an electricity supply, oxygen, or highly trained staff makes it a

 In human medical practice, it is used in procedures such as: